History of Saxtead Green Post Mill

 The mill now at Saxtead Green is a post mill, whose whole body (or buck) revolves on its base.

 In a post mill, the buck of the mill contains the machinery.
 Sails are also mounted onto the buck.
 These sails turn to face the wind and the mill body moves around the single central post (hence the name ‘post’ mill).
-The buck turns automatically to face the sails square into the ‘eye of the wind’ by the fantail at the rear.
+The buck turns automatically, by the fantail at the rear, to face the sails square into the ‘eye of the wind’.

 A fine specimen

-The buck of the mill at Saxtead Green is covered with handsome white-painted weatherboards which extend all the way down to create a ‘petticoat’ covering the two-storey brick roundhouse on which the buck is mounted.
-The mill is 14m high altogether, of which the roundhouse at the base accounts for half.
+The buck of the mill at Saxtead Green is covered with handsome white-painted weatherboards, which extend all the way down to create a ‘petticoat’ that covers the two-storey brick roundhouse on which the buck is mounted.
+The mill is 14 metres high overall, of which the roundhouse at the base accounts for half.
 The mill is considered to be an especially well-proportioned example, which may in part explain its longevity.

 These have sections which are divided into seven, with each of the seven ‘bays’ containing hinged shutters like those found on Venetian blinds.
 These aid the mill in turning to always maximise the wind available – and in turn, maximise the grinding of corn.